ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/03_slides/cc1_ws2425_01_slides.md

 ### -> Applications come to the data!

----
-template: inverse
+???

-### Do you know of any creative coding examples?
+Do you know of any creative coding examples?
+Please share!
-## Please share!